Ruby on Rails

 bash> rails new <rails-app-name> --database=postgresql

-If you already have a Rails app and you are converting to using Postgres, then go backup your production database, and do the following.
-Add the following to your gemfile
+If you already have a Rails app and you are converting to using Postgres, then

 .